pippinbarr/SNAKISTS/process/candidates.md

 This is in the school (I think) of versions where you just present Snake as is and are sort of pointing out that Snake *already* adheres to some value.
 The Snake is in some sense egoistic, only cares about itself and its apples...

 I dunno.
 It's pretty dry.
+Also "purist" already does it.

 ## Elegist

 The player writes an elegy for the Snake after it dies.
 Brilliant, but dependent on player buy-in which is tough.

+In competition with at least one version of "diarist".

 ## Elitist